ArditXhaferi/freyja/ELEVENLABS_SYSTEM_PROMPT.md

 1. **User Background & Context** - Personal information that affects roadmap personalization (EU residency, newcomer status, etc.)
 2. **Business Plan Information** - Which fields are filled vs. missing
 3. **Roadmap Status** - Existing roadmap steps and their status
+4. **Available Advisors** - List of advisors with their specializations (you can suggest them when relevant)

 ### User Background & Context